Methoxyamine

 Methoxyamine is the organic compound with the formula CH_{3}ONH_{2}.
 Also called O-methylhydroxylamine, it is a colourless volatile liquid that is soluble in polar organic solvent and in water.
-It is a derivative of hydroxylamine with the hydroxyl hydrogen replaced by a methyl group.
+It is a derivative of hydroxylamine with the hydroxyl hydrogen replaced by a methyl group, an alkoxyamine.
 Alternatively, it can be viewed as a derivative of methanol with the hydroxyl hydrogen replaced by an amino group.
 It is an isomer of N-methylhydroxylamine and aminomethanol.

 Synthesis

 Methoxyamine is prepared via O-alkylation of hydroxylamine derivatives.
 For example, it is obtained by O-methylation of acetone oxime followed by hydrolysis of the O-methylated oxime: